reframe-hpc/reframe/docs/tutorial_tips_tricks.rst

 ---------

 ReFrame tests are Python classes inside Python source files, so the usual debugging techniques for Python apply, but the ReFrame frontend will filter some errors and stack traces by default in order to keep the output clean.
-ReFrame test files are imported, so any error that appears during import time will cause the test loading process to fail and print a stack trace pointing to the offending line.
+Generally, ReFrame will not print the full stack trace for user programming errors and will not block the test loading process.
+If a test has errors and cannot be loaded, an error message will be printed and the loading of the remaining tests will continue.
 In the following, we have inserted a small typo in the ``hello2.py`` tutorial example:

 .. code:: bash